 - Consider all risk mitigation services

 - Seek short term safety and ask for expedited hearing

-- It is more than just knowing the questions to ask - it is the persistent pursuit of the answers to the questions

 - Can the child go home safely today?

 - Would you remove the child today?

 - Family time is critical

+- Hold one another accountable

+- Demonstrate a true sense of urgency